Indiana Utility Regulatory Commission: Water and wastewater

 The Water and Sewer Division regulates 89 of the 555 water utilities and 45 of the 547 wastewater utilities in Indiana.
 Although the IURC regulates only a fraction of the water utilities, these entities serve approximately 45% of Indiana's water consumers.
 Approximately 85% of Indiana customers, however, are served by non-jurisdictional wastewater utilities.

 Consumer Affairs

 The Consumer Affairs Division resolves customer complaints by ensuring utility compliance with Commission rules and regulations by investigating consumer allegations and issuing timely determinations.
 The types of issues handled by the Consumer Affairs Division include: deposits, billing, termination of service, customer rights, and utility responsibilities.

 Legal

 The IURC Legal Division aids in the development of the commissions “Rules and Regulations Concerning Practice and Procedure” as well as “Rules and Regulations and Standards of Service” to govern each type of utility through Title 170 of the Indiana Administrative Code.
 These changes follow a rulemaking process which, if applied to Indiana Code, require approval from the Governor and Attorney General.

 Commissioners

 The five commissioners are appointed by the governor for four-year terms.
 No more than three of the commissioners can be from the same political party as the governor.
+The current commissioners are Andy Zay, Bob Deig, Anthony Swinger, David Veleta, and David Ziegner.
+Swinger is the Chairman.